squidbus/UnleashedRecomp/README.md

 - The day/night transformation cutscene in towns can use either the Xbox 360 or PlayStation 3 version, with the Xbox version artificially extending loading times for the full video play out, whilst the PlayStation version ends as soon as it's done loading.
 - Music Attenuation is a feature that was originally present in the Xbox 360 version of the game, where it'd automatically mute the background music if the console's media player was in use.
 This feature has been implemented using information provided by the [Windows Media Control](https://learn.microsoft.com/en-us/uwp/api/windows.media.control?view=winrt-26100) APIs in [WinRT](https://en.wikipedia.org/wiki/Windows_Runtime).
 Applications that interface with Windows 10/11 to display media controls are supported.

+> [!TIP]
+> You may refer to Music Presence's [list of supported media players](https://github.com/ungive/discord-music-presence/blob/master/documentation/supported-media-players.md) for players that work with Music Attenuation out of the box.

 > [!NOTE]
 > Please note that Music Attenuation is not currently available on Linux.
 Support for this feature may be added in a future update.